stfc/quantum-molecular-encodings/README.md

 ## Key Features

-> [!WARNING]
 > Change the Arxiv number after publication
-> The full data can be accessed here on Zenodo with the following DOI: 10.5281/zenodo.16520497
+> The full data can be accessed here on Zenodo: https://zenodo.org/records/16520498

 ## How to cite